NWChemEx/PluginPlay/dox/memoization.md

 It may not be apparent at first, but memoization interacts with iterative procedures in a weird manner.
 One of the most common iterative procedures in computational chemistry is the SCF procedure.
-In esscence the SCF procedure takes some input matrix **D**, uses **D** to compute **F**, and then diagonalizes **F** to compute a new **D'**.
+In essence the SCF procedure takes some input matrix **D**, uses **D** to compute **F**, and then diagonalizes **F** to compute a new **D'**.
 The process continues until **D'** differs from **D** to within some tolerance.